chain4travel/camino-docs/docs/faq/glossary.md

 ## Off chain data

 Not all data and transactions need to be stored directly on the blockchain itself.
-Off-chain data can be stored processed and managed using alternative methods or networks with only necessary information being recorded on the blockchain reducing transaction cost.
+Off-chain data can be stored, processed, and managed using alternative methods or networks with only necessary information being recorded on the blockchain reducing transaction cost.